• Skip to primary navigation

 What is panna cotta?

-Panna cotta means ‘cooked cream’ in Italian.
-It includes very few ingredients, and consists of a simple mixture of cream, sugar, and vanilla.
-Gelatin is added to set the mixture and create a custard-like consistency.
+Panna cotta means โ€˜cooked creamโ€™ in Italian.
+This is an eggless custard dessert.
+It includes very few ingredients consisting of a simple mixture of cream, sugar, and vanilla.
+Gelatin is added to set the mixture and create a dreamy, custard-like consistency.
 The final product is rich and silky smooth.

-What is gelatin?
 Gelatin is a thickening agent made of tiny granules that have no color or flavor.
-Depending on where you’re from, gelatin may be sold in boxes containing 2 or more envelopes.
-One envelope usually contains 1/4 – 1/2 oz.
-(7-14g) of gelatin.
+Depending on where you’re from, gelatin may be sold in sheets or boxes containing 2 or more envelopes.
+One envelope usually contains ยผ โ€“ ยฝ oz.
+(7-14g) of unflavored gelatin whereas one sheet is around 1 teaspoon (5g).

 How to make panna cotta

 1. Bloom the gelatin.
 Sprinkle the gelatin over the cold water or milk in a small mixing bowl and let it sit for a few minutes to gelatinize.
-You’ll notice the mixture turns into something that looks like soft, rubbery Jello.
+You’ll notice the gelatin mixture turns into something that looks like soft, rubbery Jello.

 2. Make the cream mixture.
 While your gelatin is setting, heat the cream, sugar, and vanilla together in a saucepan until hot and you see a low boil.
 Make sure all the sugar is dissolved.